 The paper title of the work should be concise and definitive, and should be provided in upper and lowercase letters: This is How a Paper Title Should be Typed.
 Additionally:

-For more information, please see the October 2009 Editorial.
+For more information, please see the 2009 Editorial, Titles and Abstracts.

 Additional help and information can be found in ASME's Author Resources.